pypa/packaging.python.org/source/index.rst

 Get started
 ===========

-Thinking about shipping a new Python library or application?
-Start with :doc:`overview`.

 Essential tools and concepts for working within the Python development ecosystem are covered in our :doc:`tutorials/index` section: